tashmeetsk/SOL-Coups-100xdevs-/README.md

 </dd></dl></dd></dl></dd></dl>
 <br>

-On providing your email address and amount you want on your gift voucher, sol coups will give you an approximate value of inr you will need to send via crypto to get the voucher you want.
-The application then takes you to the next page where payment details are finalized.
+By providing your email address and the amount you want for your gift voucher, SOL Coups will calculate the approximate INR value you need to send via crypto to obtain your desired voucher.
+The application will then direct you to the next page to finalize your payment details.

 <dl><dd><dl><dd><dl><dd>
   <div>